kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 # Chapter 9: Property Animators

-## Introduction

-If you've done any animations in UIKit you've probably used the `UIView` animation methods (`UIView.animate(withDuration:animations:)` and friends). `UIViewPropertyAnimator` is a new way to write animation code.
-It isn't a replacement for the existing API, nor is it objectively "better", but it does give you a lot of control that wasn't possible before.
+If you’ve done any animations in UIKit, you’ve probably used the `UIView` animation methods (`UIView.animate(withDuration:animations:)` and friends). `UIViewPropertyAnimator` is a new way to write animation code.
+It isn’t a replacement for the existing API, nor is it objectively “better”, but it does give you a level of control that wasn’t possible before.

-In this chapter you'll learn about the following new features that Property Animators give you access to:
+In this chapter, you’ll learn about the following new features that Property Animators give you access to:

 - Detailed control over animation timing curves
 - A superior spring animation
 - Monitoring and altering of animation state
-- Pause, reverse and scrub animations or abandon them part-way through
+- Pausing, reversing and scrubbing through animations or even abandoning them part-way through

 The fine control over animation timing alone would make a Property Animator an improvement for your existing `UIView` animations.
-But where they really shine is when you are creating animations that aren't just fire-and-forget.
-If you're animating something in response to user gestures, or if you want the user to be able to grab an animating object and do something else with it, then Property Animators are your new best friend.
+But where they really shine is when you create animations that aren’t just fire-and-forget.
+If you’re animating something in response to user gestures, or if you want the user to be able to grab an animating object and do something else with it, then Property Animators are your new best friend.

 ## Getting started

 Open the **Animalation** project in the starter materials for this chapter.
-This is a demonstration app which you'll modify to add extra animation capabilities.
+This is a demonstration app which you’ll modify to add extra animation capabilities.
 There are two view controllers, some animated transition support files, and some utility files.
 Build and run the project:

 ![ipad](images/Animalation1.png)

-If you tap the **Animate** button at the top, the frog will move to a random position.
-Nothing else happens - yet.
+Tap the **Animate** button at the top, and the frog will move to a random position.
+Nothing else happens — yet.

 Watch carefully as the frog moves.
-Can you see that it starts slowly, then gets faster, then slows down again before it stops?
-That is controlled by the animation's **timing curve**.
+It starts slowly, then gets faster, then slows down again before it stops.
+That’s due to the animation’s **timing curve**.
 Fine control over the timing curve is one of the features that Property Animators give you.
-Before we get into the code, here's a quick explanation of timing curves.
+Before we get into the code, here’s a quick explanation of timing curves.

 ## Timing is everything

-Consider a very simple animation where a view moves along a line, from `x = 0` to `x = 10`.
-The animation takes 10 seconds.
+Consider a very simple animation, ten seconds in length, where a view moves along a line, from `x = 0` to `x = 10`.

 At any given second, how far along the line is the view?
-The answer to this question is given by the animation's **timing curve**.
-The simplest timing curve isn't curved at all - it's called the **linear** curve.
-Animations using the linear curve move along at a constant speed - after 1 second, the view is at position 1, after 2 seconds, position 2, and so on.
+The answer to this question is given by the animation’s **timing curve**.
+The simplest timing curve isn’t curved at all — it’s called the **linear** curve.
+Animations using the linear curve move along at a constant speed: after 1 second, the view is at position 1.
+After 2 seconds, position 2, and so on.
 You could plot this on a graph like so:

 ![width=40%](images/Linear.png)

-This doesn't lead to very fluid or natural-seeming animations; things in real life don't go from not moving at all to moving at a constant rate, and then suddenly stopping when they get to the end.
+This doesn’t lead to very fluid or natural-looking animations; in real life, things don’t go from not moving at all to moving at a constant rate, and then suddenly stopping when they get to the end.
 For that reason, the `UIView` animation API uses an **ease-in, ease-out** timing curve.
 On a graph, that looks more like this:

 ![width=40%](images/Easing.png)

-You can see that for the first quarter or so of the time, not much progress is made, then it speeds up, then flattens out again at the end.
-To the eye the animated object accelerates, moves, then decelerates and stops.
-This looks a lot more natural, and is what you were seeing with the frog.
+You can see that for the first quarter or so of the time, your animation doesn’t make much progress.
+It then speeds up and slows again near the end.
+To the eye, the animated object accelerates, moves then decelerates and stops.
+This looks a lot more natural and is what you saw with the frog animation.

-`UIView` animations offer you four choices of timing curve: **linear** and **ease-in-ease-out**, which you've seen above, **ease-in**, which accelerates at the start but ends suddenly, and **ease-out**, which starts suddenly and decelerates at the end.
+`UIView` animations offer you four choices of timing curve: **linear** and **ease-in-ease-out**, which you’ve seen above; **ease-in**, which accelerates at the start but ends suddenly; and **ease-out**, which starts suddenly and decelerates at the end.

-`UIViewPropertyAnimator`, however, offers you almost limitless control over the timing curve of your animations.
+`UIViewPropertyAnimator`, however, offers you nearly limitless control over the timing curve of your animations.
 In addition to the four pre-baked options above, you can supply your own cubic **Bézier timing curve**.

 Your own cubic _what_ now?

-Don't panic.
-You've been looking at them already.
-A cubic Bézier curve goes from point A to point D, while also doing its very best to get near points B and C on the way, like a drunk wandering home past a couple of kebab shops. **TODO: Chris you might want to choose a better analogy :]**
+Don’t panic.
+You’ve been looking at these types of curves already.
+A cubic Bézier curve goes from point A to point D, while also doing its very best to get near points B and C on the way, like little kids wandering through a toy store behind their parents.

-With the two examples above, point A is in the bottom left and point D is in the top right.
-With the linear curve, points B and C happen to be on the exact straight line.
-With ease-in-ease-out, point B is below the line to the left of the center and point C is above it to the right of the center.
-This rather beautiful diagram shows you the effect on the curve of moving points B and C, which are also known as the **control points**:
+In the two examples above, point A is in the bottom left and point D is in the top right.
+With the linear curve, points B and C happen to be in an exact straight line.
+With ease-in-ease-out, point B is below the line to the left of the center, and point C is above it to the right of the center.
+This rather beautiful diagram shows you how the curve changes when you move points B and C, known as the **control points**:

 ![width=40%](images/Multiline.png)

 The circles represent the control points of the curve, which are varied in the horizontal or vertical direction.
 The filled red circles correspond to the solid lines of the equivalent color, showing variations in the horizontal direction, and the hollow green circles to the dashed lines, showing variations in the vertical direction.
 In the center of the pattern is a straight line, produced when both control points are on the straight path between A and D.

-This diagram only shows a small number of the possible curves you can make in this fashion - the take home message is that you can model almost any combination of acceleration, progress, and deceleration here.
+This diagram only shows a small number of the possible curves you can make in this fashion.
+The take home message is that you can model almost any combination of acceleration, progress, and deceleration.

-## Take control of your frog
+## Controlling your frog

-With that covered it's now time for you to write some code :]
+With that covered, it’s now time to write some code. :]

 Open **ViewController.swift** and find `animateAnimalTo(location:)`.
-You can see that this method currently uses a standard `UIView` animation to move the animal.
+This method currently uses a standard `UIView` animation to move the amphibian around.
 Replace the body of the method with this code:

 ```swift
 imageMoveAnimator = UIViewPropertyAnimator(